 Payment is required at the time of the appointment.
 I do not take insurance, but will be glad to provide an insurance billing form that you can turn in for possible reimbursement.
-I recommend you check with your insurance company to see if your plan includes benefits for medical nutrition therapy or diabetes education.
-I accept cash, checks, and all major credit / debit cards, including flexible spending account cards.
+I recommend you check with your insurance company to find out if your plan includes benefits for medical nutrition therapy.
+I accept cash, checks, and all major credit / debit cards, including medical savings and flexible spending account cards.

 My fees are as follows:

 Half (25 minutes) $60

 Phone (208) 342-2228 Fax (208) 343-0889